 What is packing?

 Packing is the process of protecting the products from damages and environmental conditions while shipping.

 Types of packing

-Basically, 3 types of packing takes place in packing department.
+Usually, three types of packing take place in the packing department.

 - The first layer of packing happens in Primary packing.
 It protects and preserves the finished product.
 It also provides information about the products to the customer.

 - Secondary packing appears outside of the primary packing.
 It gives extra protection to the products.
 It helps to identify the product easily in the warehouse.

 - Tertiary packing or final packing helps to handle, transport, and store the products.
 This packing is usually done with the cartoon box.

 Same as the other department in the organization packing department also has some responsibilities.
 They are as follows.

 - Take care of the cleanliness of packing materials.